polyphony-chat/docs/docs/Protocol Specifications/core.md

 #### 7.1.2 Necessity of ID-Certs

 The addition of a certificate is necessary to prevent a malicious foreign server from abusing public identity key caching to impersonate an actor.
-Consider the following example which employs foreign server public identity key caching, but no home server issued identity key certificates:
+Consider the following example, which employs foreign server public identity key caching, but no home server issued identity key certificates:

 !!! example "Potential misuse scenario"